dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_UrlClassification/README.md

 **Prepare Data:**
 * As the downloaded dataset contains feature columns in **sparse matrix format**, we need to prepare/transform the dataset by adding a new column that is **total number of features in dataset**   before the  features columns(second column in this case) so that the dataset is compatable   for ML.Net API for training and evaluation.
 As our dataset contains **3231961** features, All the rows in all files contain **3231961**  as second column value after transformation.

+Note: As the preparation of data takes some time around 2-3 minutes, this step does not run every time if the data is already trasformed.
+If you need this to be run everytime then remove the condition if (Directory.GetFiles(transformedDataPath).Length == 0) inside PrepareDataset() method.

 ```CSharp
 //Step 2:Prepare/Transofrm data
 PrepareDataset(originalDataPath, transformedDataPath);